Art director + multidisciplinary designer in Toronto. I build brands, sandbox systems, and move between realms of digital & tactile design.

 We then evaluated each design component’s impact.
 Our UX/UI team assisted by offering valuable insights on user flow, accessibility, and email marketing trends that could be integrated.

-I built 2 groups of templates:
+I categorized 2 groups of templates:

 • Promo emails to communicate all sale types and offers.
 3 template options.